Logician724/play-store-analysis/docs/pages/mydoc/answers.md

 **Can we engineer new per-app features out of it?**

 We engineered features based on the the sentiment polarity and subjectivity per app.
-We gathered the following insights
+We also noticed that the correlation between the engineered features and the ratings is higher than the correlations between rating and values in the original dataset.

 ![Sentiment rating scatter plot](images/sentiment_scatter.png)

 As shown by the plot, it seems that apps tend to have a higher rating as the polarity increases.
 However, the data doesn't seem to show that a rating of an app would drop below 2.5 out of 5.
 This matches with the fact that rating of the apps in the dataset is skewed.
 It also indicates that the subset in the Reviews dataset consists of apps with relatively good ratings.